You may see in the news that a conflict is being "taken to mediation." For example:

 Mediation vs. Arbitration

 Mediation is often confused with a similar process called arbitration.
 Mediation is an informal process of back-and-forth discussion.
 There are no formal rules in mediation except for procedures.
-Arbitration is a more formal dispute process in which an arbitrator hears both sides and makes a decision, which is often binding.
+Arbitration is a more formal dispute process in which an arbitrator sets the rules for the process and hears both sides, often in a court or other formal setting.

+In arbitration the decision of the arbitrator is binding and the parties may not take the matter further to a court, for example.
 The mediation process, unlike arbitration, is non-binding; that is, the mediator does not impose a decision on the parties, but he/she attempts to present or facilitate a solution that is acceptable to both parties.

 Mediation in Small Business Situations

 Some examples of how mediation is used in business situations come about with real estate issues. such as contract disputes; in labor negotiations, as a first step to sorting out differences between the two sides; or in employer-employee disputes.

 Mediation is also used in personal and family disputes.
 For example, in divorce, child custody, and special education situations.